-Trauma & its Impact in the Workplace:
+Trauma & Its Impact in the Workplace

-why the focus on trauma?
+Why the focus on trauma?

-data from the Louisville Region
+Data from the Louisville Region

 Supporting a healthy workforce requires an acknowledgement that traumatic events are common, and can have long-lasting effects on a person’s well-being.